ghostflare76/guesthouse-example/README.md

 Consider following batch jobs :

+Step  : “READ-PROCESS-WRITE”
-Step  : Read CSV files from folder A,
+* A : Read CSV files from folder ,
-          process it (Converted to uppercase to lowercase)  B, Make XML and write it to folder C. “READ-PROCESS-WRITE”
+* B : process it (Converted to uppercase to lowercase)  ,
+* C : Make XML and write it to folder C.

 ## General Informations